ThomasDev-de/jquery-heatmap/README.md

 ---

-## What's New in Version 1.0.1
+## What's New in Version 1.0.3

 1. **Default Date Values:**
-    - The `startDate` and `endDate` are now automatically set to the first and last day of the current year if not explicitly defined.
+    - Removed outdated options `startDate` and `endDate`.
+Date handling is now fully dynamic based on the provided data.

 2. **Query Parameters (`queryParams`):**
-    - A new function allows users to dynamically add query parameters without altering the default ones (`startDate` and `endDate` are never overridden).
+    - A new function allows users to add query parameters dynamically as part of the query string.

 3. **Week Calculation:**
-    - Weeks are now calculated dynamically based on custom `startDate` and `endDate`.
+    - Weeks are now calculated dynamically without the need for `startDate` or `endDate` configuration.

 4. **Enhanced Color Mapping:**
     - Define color gradients for different data intensity levels with flexible customization.